Skip to Main Content

 How to replace a G-tube in an emergency

-• If you cannot put a device in the stoma to keep it open, take your child to the nearest hospital or doctor’s office right away to have the G-tube replaced.
+• If you cannot put a catheter in the stoma to keep it open, take your child to the nearest hospital or doctor’s office right away to have the G-tube replaced.

 • Call your care team when you have done an emergency replacement of a G-tube.